NunoSempere/nunosempere.com/blog/2023/01/11/can-gpt-produce-ideas/index.md

 - Randomized trials as a more robust way of generating generalizable knowledge
 - The genealogical argument: understanding that systems (such as the details of the current prison system, our monetary system, the lack of color in men's clothes, or our attitudes towards gender and sex) are the result of historical accidents which could have gone differently.
 But often these systems are rationalized as being particularly adequate, or even morally necessary.

-But I don't think that language models are currently able to come up with original insights arguments from scratch (this would be very scary).
+But I don't think that language models are currently able to come up with original insights like the above from scratch (this would be very scary).

 Instead, I probe GPT-3's ability to come up with original *variations* of these three argumentative patterns: